 Jun 04, 2025

-Polyolefin Tubing is a type of heat shrink tubing made from polyolefin-based materials.
+Polyolefin Tubing is a type of heat shrink tube made from polyolefin-based materials.
 Its most notable feature is its ability to shrink when heated.
 In addition, it offers multiple functions such as insulation, waterproofing, and corrosion resistance.
-“Heat shrink” refers to the tubing’s capability to contract upon heating, tightly wrapping around the protected object to provide a secure and durable covering.
+“Heat shrink” refers to the tubing's capability to contract upon heating, tightly wrapping around the protected object to provide a secure and durable covering.

 ◆ Excellent electrical insulation performance